 This higher level of engagement is particularly noticeable for retailers in the areas of Fashion, Personal Care/Cosmetics and Animals/Pets.

 Although young Millennials (16-24) spend more time visiting these sites, they do so less frequently.
 Younger Millennials therefore may seem difficult to reach, but with engaging content should stay on site for a much greater duration of time.

 So which retail sites have the greatest Millennial reach?

 No demographic group is homogeneous, yet we still find distinct differences for young Millennials compared to other age groups.
 When looking at the top 20 retail sites that over-index for a Millennial target group compared to the average reach for the total UK online population, sites related to Fashion and Education have much greater reach for young Millennials (16-24).
 Combined these industries account for 80% of the top 20 sites.

 In comparison, more mature Millennials (25-34) are attracted to a wider variety of e-commerce sites, visiting more general retailers including department stores and multi-content pure play brands.
 Mature Millennials also shop more for other people including children, engaged with sites relating to Mother/Baby and Toys.
 This pattern also follows for Millennial retail sites with the greatest level of engagement.

-Young Millennials are the only demographic where the top 20 sites in terms of engagement are mutually exclusive to all other age groups.
+Young Millennials are the only demographic where the top 20 sites in terms of audience engagement are mutually exclusive to all other age groups.
 This implies that Millennials are primarily engaged with brands that directly target their age cohort, including Topshop, Forever21 and Student Beans.